 Outside of that one puzzle, the hardest element in the game is trying to understand what you are being tasked with, and not necessarily moving forward.
 Many times, after trial-and-error, you'll try something new and have a eureka moment where you didn't even realize that was something you could do in the game.
 After flowing through an electrical wire coming through the window for a little girl's room, you reach an impasse, without any direction of what you need to do.
 It turns out, you can transfer your being into the remote-controlled car, given you full 3D movement in what is mostly a 2D side-scrolling experience.

 7th Sector's atmospheric and immersive puzzle elements add a unique spin on the puzzle-platformer genre.
 Things can feel a bit too obtuse for its own good in an attempt to keep players mentally challenged.
 The wide variety of puzzle types keep things feeling fresh, as you progress throughout.
 The timing-based ones feel less imaginative, and without explanation, you'll frequently be restarting before even understanding what is being asked of you.
 I did enjoy being able to control various contraptions and how each one added a new variation to progressing through the levels.
 The immersive musical score hits home, especially when paired with the visually stunning, yet dark, cyberpunk dystopian world.Note: 7th Sector was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.